-On December 21, 1982, Atelier Circulaire was founded by Kittie Bruneau, Tin-Yum Lau, Irénée Belley, Louis-Pierre Bougie, Liliane Fortier and Pierre-Léon Tétrault.
+On December 21, 1982, Atelier Circulaire was founded by Kittie Bruneau, Irénée Belley, Louis-Pierre Bougie, Catherine Farish, Liliane Fortier, Tin-Yum Lau, Jean Léger and Pierre-Léon Tétrault.
 Later, the presence of François Xavier Marange, artist and master printer trained in European printmaking culture, launched the studio.
 Together, the members shaped the mission of Atelier Circulaire: to create a "platform" for the transmission of traditional printmaking and work towards an illuminated rehabilitation of this artistic practice within Montreal and beyond.
 The gallery received solo and group exhibitions and in 1986, regular programming was established.

 In 2001, La Biennale Voir Grand, a contest of large format printmaking open to Canadian artists was created.